Free Open Bar Calculator

 • Return unopened bottles for refund

-• Traditional for weddings
+• Traditional and expected at weddings

-$20-60 per person
+$20-45 per person

 Cash Bar